Glossary

 Desktop Template

-A pattern, or plan of a Desktop that is used to generate Desktops for one or more users of a Room.
+A pattern, or plan of a Desktop that is used to generate Desktops for one or more users of an Enclave.

 DNS Filtering